 But What About “Normal” Breakups?

 Here’s the confusing part: Not everyone goes bananas during every break up.
 Why?
 What’s the difference between an “Exaholic” and someone going through a “normal” break up?
-We all know lots of people who rationally decided a relationship was wrong for them, collected their toothbrush, returned the key and went on their way.
+We all know lots of people who rationally decided a relationship was wrong for them, returned the key and went on their way.
 You’ve probably done that yourself at least once in your life.
 Yes, you may have spent some time feeling sad, eating too much ice cream, daydreaming about the past, and feeling the absence of your once-present companion.
 But you also thought about how “it’s better this way,” and knew, in your heart, that this relationship really needed to end.
 You didn’t feel like you were slowly dying in the flaming pit of unrequited love.

 There are lots of reasons why not every one descends into Exaholic madness with every single breakup, but I’ll distill it into the two big ones for you: